kabeuchi-bird/kabekami/README.md

 ## Acknowledgments

 kabekami is heavily inspired by [Variety](https://github.com/varietywalls/variety).
 Many thanks to **Peter Levi** and all the contributors who have maintained Variety over the years.
-The design philosophy behind Variety's display modes — especially blur-pad and smart fit — is the direct inspiration for kabekami's core features.